PULASki: Learning inter-rater variability using statistical distances to improve probabilistic segmentation: Discussion

 Experimental results on intracranial image segmentation tasks show that the distribution based loss functions utilised in our proposed method, PULASKi, drastically improve the ability to learn diverse plausible segmentations for a given image.
 The loss functions are also far less sensitive to class imbalance in the training data set, based on experiments in both vessel and multiple sclerosis segmentation tasks in 2D and 3D cases.
 Furthermore, there are minimal extra hyper-parameters to be specified compared to existing methods (e.g., probabilistic U-net), whilst simultaneously providing dramatic improvement in performance.
 Our experimental results also demonstrate a significant improvement in both the anatomical plausibility of generated segmentations and representation of uncertainty when training on 3D patches rather than 2D slices.
 In particular, vessel thickness seems to be overestimated easily in the 2D implementation with an uncertain threshold and vessel boundaries are not as smooth as in 3D.
+In terms of practical applications, presumably 3D implementations are generally more beneficial, particularly when smooth, continuous surfaces are required for advanced downstream tasks, such as in CFD.
+While 2D approaches can still be useful for gaining an initial understanding of the distribution of possible segmentations, they are not ideal for tasks that demand high accuracy and reliability.
+In the medical field, 2D segmentation may be sufficient where the focus is on identifying potential regions - providing a general idea - where lesions (e.g. MS or tumour) could occur, rather than needing to delineate smooth, continuous boundaries.

+It is to be noted that training in 3D significantly increases the computational requirements.
+Inference using 3D patches (like done here) might result in some reduction in variability due to the averaging operation performed for the overlaps (as discussed earlier).
+This can possibly be avoided by performing the inference on the whole 3D volume.
+Given the computational limitations, we could not perform it during this research.